joshua3D/WorldSharp/README.md

 ### **A CLI**

-A Command Line Interface will be used to generate either JSON or BITMAP files which represent procedural data about the Overworlds created
+A Command Line Interface will be used to generate either JSON or BITMAP files which represent procedural data about the overworld

 ### **A DLL**